Can Medical Waste Be Turned Into Energy?

 It sounds unbelievable, like a perpetual motion machine, but turning medical waste into energy will create the power to turn it into energy.
 It can sustain itself.

-Gasification is a process where a solid or liquid feedstock, which is medical waste, is converted into a gaseous or liquefied fuel that is burned to release energy.
+Gasification is when a solid or liquid feedstock, which is medical waste, is converted into a gaseous or liquefied fuel that is burned to release energy.

 Gasification powered one million motorized vehicles in Europe during WWII when petroleum was expensive and in short supply.
 The technology is not new, but it was abandoned due to lower-priced fuel oil after the war.